leaherb/aws-cli-helpers/README.md

-# cloudformation-helpers
+# aws-cli-helpers

 [![Contribution Open](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ows-ali/Hacktoberfest/blob/master/CONTRIBUTING.md)
 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](https://www.firsttimersonly.com/)

-The purpose of this repository is to build-up a store of scripts and templates to help launch, report and manage CloudFormation resources.
+The purpose of this repository is to build-up a store of scripts and templates to help launch, report and manage AWS resources.
 Also, curate a list of links to other helpers **references.md**.

 ## How to Contribute